 Valley of Sugar Mill

-The Iznaga tower of 44 meters of height, it is the place where the biggest farms during the XVIII and XIX centuries were located.
+The Iznaga tower of 44 meters in height, is the place where the biggest farms during the XVIII and XIX centuries were located.
 Nowadays, the gentlemen’s house has become a restaurant and alongside there are slaves’ barracks (followers of Santeria).
 You can go up to the tower that has 137 degrees, in order to admire the beautiful landscapes.
-Tower’s bell sound leaded the slaves to work and noticed the danger during the fires.
-The legend says that Iznaga’s brothers fell in love to same woman and they competed each other.
-They bet for the one who see the water first, will win and will be loved.
+Tower’s bell sound led the slaves to work and noticed the danger during the fires.
+The legend says that Iznaga’s brothers fell in love with the same woman and they competed with each other.
+They bet for the one who sees the water first, will win and will be loved.
 One of the brothers constructed wells, the other one built a tower and he was the first to see the Ocean.
 He imprisoned his ladylove, who was not the more loyal, in the tower where she died.

 At the end of the journey, there is nothing better than going to a Caribbean beach.
-We can go to Ancon Beach by taxi from for around 5 CUC.
-It is worth to try such journey, because Ancon Beach is considered the most beautiful beach of the south of Cuba.
-The Ancon’s peninsula has 5 km length and it is a place not so commercialized; in the present days, there are 3 hotels there, although there are more in construction.
-You must to hurry up to see a beach so beautiful, where never there is multitude of people and you can be there even without the company of strangers.
+We can go to Ancon Beach by taxi from around 5 CUC.
+It is worth trying such a journey because Ancon Beach is considered the most beautiful beach in the south of Cuba.
+The Ancon’s peninsula has 5 km in length and it is a place not so commercialized; in the present day, there are 3 hotels there, although there are more in construction.
+You must hurry up to see a beach so beautiful, where never there is a multitude of people and you can be there even without the company of strangers.